Saroja (2008 film): Plot

 Meanwhile, Ganesh and Ram have entered an abandoned factory in search of help.
 Finding the place empty, they walk out and wander around for some time.
-They soon reach the place where the van had overturned and realize that their friends are missing.
+They soon reach the place where the van had overturned and realise that their friends are missing.
 At the same time, Ajay and Jagapathi are trapped inside a room within close range of one of the hitmen and escape narrowly.
 Ganesh and Ram continue to search the area for their friends and eventually find them after fighting with a few hitmen.
 Realizing that they are caught in a dangerous situation, all four run away from the factory toward the distant sound of a train.
 They barely manage to board the last car.
 Jagapathi does not board the train; he sees that his pocket has been torn, and he deduces that his wallet had fallen somewhere inside the factory.
 Ajay and Ram frantically attempt to convince Jagapathi to board the train.
 Jagapathi fears that the assassins might cause problems for his wife and child, since his wallet (containing his identity) might be in the hands of the gangsters.
 Thus, all four friends return to the factory to recover the lost wallet.

 After a short argument in which the frightened Ajay hesitates to go along with Jagapathi to the factory, Ganesh is pushed to accompany him.
 Jagapathi and Ganesh enter the room where the wallet was dropped.
 One of the gangsters momentarily walks into the room, in the view of Ganesh.
 Ganesh hides and tries to warn Jagapathi to stay out of sight.
-When Jagapathi finds the wallet and turns around, he realizes that Ganesh has disappeared.
+When Jagapathi finds the wallet and turns around, he realises that Ganesh has disappeared.
 After searching the room thoroughly, Jagapathi decides to leave.
 When he walks out, Ajay and Ram are waiting alone, and there is no sign of Ganesh.
 This sparks off another argument; Ajay asserts that he would not leave the place without Ganesh.
 Meanwhile, it is revealed that Ganesh had wandered into another room to save himself.
 Finding Saroja tied up inside, he frees her and explains to her that he is not a member of the gang.
 In his usual manner, he falls in love and tries to impress her.
 Saroja and Ganesh then sneak out of the room.
 The other three set out to rescue Ganesh but get caught in the process.